jgrodziski/keycloak-clojure/README.md

 ;; 1.
 The keycloak configuration stored in the project.clj file and "load" at compile time (def config (emit-compile-time-conf))
 (when config/debug?
-  (info "myappapp config loaded" config))
+  (info "myapp config loaded" config))

 (defn- start-token-refresher []
-  ;; event triggered every 30s to check for the keycloak token to be updated (interval/register-interval-handlers :myappapp.events/token-to-update nil 30000) (re-frame/dispatch [:token-to-update/start]))
+  ;; event triggered every 30s to check for the keycloak token to be updated (interval/register-interval-handlers :myapp.events/token-to-update nil 30000) (re-frame/dispatch [:token-to-update/start]))

 (defn init-and-authenticate